History of the SAT: 1993: SAT renamed

-1994: Major changes made to the SAT
+1994: Major changes

 In early 1994, substantial changes were made to the SAT.
 Antonyms were removed from the verbal section in order to make rote memorization of vocabulary less useful.
 Also, the fraction of verbal questions devoted to passage-based reading material was increased from about 30% to about 50%, and the passages were chosen to be more like typical college-level reading material, compared to previous SAT reading passages.
 The changes for increased emphasis on analytical reading were made in response to a 1990 report issued by a commission established by the College Board.
 The commission recommended that the SAT should, among other things, "approximate more closely the skills used in college and high school work".
 A mandatory essay had been considered as well for the new version of the SAT; however, criticism from minority groups, as well as a concomitant increase in the cost of the test necessary to grade the essay, led the College Board to drop it from the planned changes.

 Major changes were also made to the SAT mathematics section at this time, due in part to the influence of suggestions made by the National Council of Teachers of Mathematics.
 Test-takers were now permitted to use calculators on the math sections of the SAT.
 Also, for the first time since 1935, the SAT would now include some math questions that were not multiple choice, and would require students to supply the answers for those questions.
+According to the College Board, this new question format would be less susceptible to guessing using answer choices and other "back-door" approaches to solving multiple-choice questions.
 Additionally, some of these "student-produced response" questions could have more than one correct answer.
 The tested mathematics content on the SAT was expanded to include concepts of slope of a line, probability, elementary statistics including median and mode, and problems involving counting.

-1995 recentering (raising mean score back to 500)
+1995: Recentering (to raise the mean score back to 500)

 By the early 1990s, average combined SAT scores were around 900 (typically, 425 on the verbal and 475 on the math).
 The average scores on the 1994 modification of the SAT I were similar: 428 on the verbal and 482 on the math.
 SAT scores for admitted applicants to highly selective colleges in the United States were typically much higher.
 For example, the score ranges of the middle 50% of admitted applicants to Princeton University in 1985 were 600 to 720 (verbal) and 660 to 750 (math).
 Similarly, median scores on the modified 1994 SAT for freshmen entering Yale University in the fall of 1995 were 670 (verbal) and 720 (math).
 For the majority of SAT takers, however, verbal and math scores were below 500: In 1992, half of the college-bound seniors taking the SAT were scoring between 340 and 500 on the verbal section and between 380 and 560 on the math section, with corresponding median scores of 420 and 470, respectively.